 The Paris Air Show at Le Bourget Airport is a world class event that aerospace professionals and lovers do not miss.
-The 2017 Paris Air Show will take place from June 19th to June 25th 2017.
-Tickets are available throught the show web site.
+The 2017 Paris Air Show took place from June 19th to June 25th 2017.
+Paris Air Show 2019 will take place from June 17th to 23rd 2019.
+Tickets will be available throught the web site.
+While visiting the show, visit the City of Lights.
+Paris business.

 The International Paris Air Show is organised by the SIAE, a subsidiary of GIFAS, the French Aerospace Industries Association, counting as members aerospace companies such as Airbus, Dassault Aviation, Safran and Thales.

-The 2017 Paris Air Show will take place from June 19th to June 25th 2017 at Le Bourget Airport near Paris.
-Exhibitors can registrate now.
-The show will be open to the general public from 8.30am to 6pm from June 23rd to June 25th.
+The 2017 Paris Air Show was held from June 19th to 25th 2017 at Le Bourget Airport near Paris.
+It was open to trade visitors only from June 19th to June 22nd.
+During this period, there were no admittance for those under 16.
+The show was open to the general public from June 23rd to June 25th.
+1-day ticket price: 14 euro.
+Show address:

 You have two options.
 Book a hotel near Le Bourget for convenience.
 The area is not the best and there are few good hotels.
 But, it is going to be very convenient as far as transport is concerned.
 Use engine on this page to book.